blissjaspis/education/private-docker-registry.md

 -   **Monitoring:** Monitor your Droplet's resource usage (CPU, memory, disk space) to ensure your registry and deployment system remain performant.

+## 6. Consolidating on a Single Host

+Running your production websites on the same host as your Docker registry and Komodo is a very efficient setup.
+It centralizes your infrastructure, simplifies networking, and speeds up deployments since images are pulled locally without traversing the internet.

+### Key Considerations

+*   **Server Resources**: This is the most important factor.
+You are now running the registry, Komodo, a reverse proxy, and multiple websites.
+Monitor your Droplet's CPU, RAM, and Disk Space usage closely.
+Start with a general-purpose Droplet with at least 4GB or 8GB of RAM and scale up as needed based on your websites' traffic and resource consumption.
+*   **Nginx as a Router**: As shown in the updated `nginx/conf.d/registry.conf` file, Nginx acts as the main router.
+It uses the `server_name` directive to direct traffic for each domain to the appropriate backend service defined in your `docker-compose.yml` file.
+*   **Docker Compose Expansion**: The updated `docker-compose.yml` file includes a template for adding your websites as services.
+Each service will pull its image from your private registry.
+*   **Security and Isolation**: While Docker provides process isolation, all services share the same host kernel.
+For enhanced security, you can create separate Docker networks for different groups of applications to prevent containers from communicating unless explicitly allowed.
+For instance, your websites might be on one network, and your admin tools (Komodo) on another.

+### Deployment Workflow

+The workflow remains the same, but it's now even more powerful:
+1.  **Develop**: Make changes to one of your website's codebases.
+2.  **CI**: Push the code, which triggers a GitHub Action.
+The action builds the new Docker image and pushes it to `registry.your-domain.com/my-website-1:latest`.
+3.  **CD**: The GitHub Action then makes an API call to Komodo.
+4.  **Deploy**: Komodo, running on the same server, pulls the new image from the local registry (which is very fast) and redeploys the `website1` service with the new image.

 ## Conclusion

 You now have a fully functional, secure, and private Docker Registry on DigitalOcean, paired with Komodo as a powerful web UI for continuous deployment.
+By extending this setup, you can efficiently manage and deploy multiple production websites from a single, consolidated server.
 This setup gives you full control over your Docker images and automates your deployment workflow.
 Remember to keep your server and Docker images updated to protect against vulnerabilities.